Siege of Novara (1495): Peace negotiations

 The critical conditions of the French military inside the city forced them to propose a truce to the Milanese on 21 September.
 Charles invited Francesco to visit him at Vercelli to negotiate an armistice; Francesco quested and obtained permission from the Venetian authorities to commence talks on their behalf, but their instructions were ambiguous.
 Louis was finally forced to cede the city on 24 September 1495 at the behest of King Charles, who was returning to France, and the enterprise ended in nothing.

-Beatrice d'Este managed to expel from Novara the Duke of Orleans, who had seized it, directly threatening Milan over which she boasted rights of possession.
-Peace was signed, and Charles returned to France, without having drawn any serious fruit from his enterprise.
-Lodovico Sforza rejoiced in this result.
-But it was a brief jubilae his.